 This condition occurs when peripheral small-fiber neurons degenerate and stop functioning correctly, and your insurer may attempt to fight your claim of fibromyalgia long term disability by saying that you actually have SFPN.
 Testing yourself for this condition first can take the wind out of their sails and further your claim for fibromyalgia.

 Attorney Help with Long-Term Fibromyalgia Disability Insurance Benefits

-Our disability insurance lawyers at Mehr, Fairbanks & Peterson have helped many LTD claimants that have been unable to work as a result of suffering fibromyalgia.
+Our disability insurance lawyers at Mehr Fairbanks Trial Lawyers have helped many LTD claimants that have been unable to work as a result of suffering fibromyalgia.
 If your claim has been denied, we are here to assist you and make the claim process as easy as possible for you.
 Please give a call toll free at 800-249-3731.